 Hooker Falls is an easy .25 mile walk from the Hooker Falls parking area.
 It drops about 12 feet into Cascade Lake.
 It has become a very popular swimming hole; however no lifeguards are on duty, so be aware that swimming is at your own risk.
 This waterfall is accessible at the Hooker Falls parking lot off Staton Road.
-It is a short trail and has a slight incline coming back to parking lot.
+It is a short trail and has a slight incline coming back to the parking lot.

 Triple Falls has three distinct cascades which total about 120 feet vertical drop.
 Scenes from The Hunger Games and Last of the Mohicans were filmed here.
 Triple Falls is about a 30-minute walk from the High Falls parking area and can also be reached from the Hooker Falls parking area.

 There is one steep hill to climb before getting to the waterfall.
 Hiking poles would be helpful, but many people can climb okay without them.